mustbebuilt/node-express-static-for-fetch-api/README.md

-# 01-static-express-demo
+# Demo Site for API Calls

-Example of Using Static Files with Express
+Node / express used for a basic webserver to enable fetch calls to an API.

-The static files images, html, css etc are stored in the public folder.
+The static files are stored in the public folder.

 This is configured in the app.js with: